quixio/quix-docs/docs/develop/integrate-data/overview.md

 # Integrate your data with Quix

 There are various ways to ingest data into Quix, as well as write data out from Quix to external products and services.
-The main methods are listed here:
+The main methods are listed here.

+To ingest data:

-1. Using a prebuilt connector
+1. Using a prebuilt source connector
 2. Read data from a CSV file
 3. Polling
 4. Inbound webhooks
 5. External source
-6. External destination
-7. Streaming APIs
+6. Streaming APIs
-8. Using Quix Streams
+7. Using Quix Streams
-9. Using a web app
+8. Using a web app

+To publish data:

+1. Using a prebuilt destination connector
+2. External destination

 The particular method you use depends on the nature of the service you're trying to interface with Quix.
 Each of these methods is described in the following sections.